 Rabbis affiliated with Judaism’s Reform and Reconstructionist movements in the United States have long been officiating at weddings and partnership ceremonies for LGBT couples.* In 2006, after years of impassioned study and debate, the Conservative Movement’s Committee on Jewish Law and Standards (CJLS, the movement’s authority on Jewish law) made an historic policy change in normalizing the status of gay and lesbian Jews in Conservative-affiliated synagogues and organizations and legalizing the ordination of gay and lesbian rabbis .

-The Resource Guide is geared for those within Jewish communities who have already accepted the legitimacy of gay and lesbian relationships may focus on the question of what forms these rituals and liturgies might take.
-The guide offers ceremonies and articles grounded in considerations of halacha (Jewish law), as well as the opportunity to dialogue and contribute to the evolving innovation and development of this relatively new ritual area of Jewish life.
+The collection is geared for those within Jewish communities who have already accepted the legitimacy of gay and lesbian relationships and want to focus on the question of what forms these rituals and liturgies might take.
+The collection offers ceremonies and articles grounded in considerations of halacha (Jewish law), as well as the opportunity to dialogue and contribute to the evolving innovation and development of this relatively new ritual area of Jewish life.
 We have included liturgy, guidelines, ritual, and legal materials that respond to the diverse needs of clergy and couples.

 Isaiah’s words capture our efforts.
 He preached to those in exile who might return to their homeland:

 Widen the place of your tent,

 Stretch the curtains of your dwellings – stint not!

 Lengthen your cords, and strengthen your stakes (Isaiah 54:2)

 The image is of a tent flexible enough to expand to contain those who had not been included in the past – but also capable of rooting itself in the soil of Jewish law, culture, and tradition – so it does not remain too loose to be able to stand firm.
 Our established and created rituals are the places in which we dwell and create meaning, and the strength of our future community is grounded within them.